 This means they could confuse your baby’s protective systems, or even change the way they work.

-But your delicate preemie has more porous skin than a new full-term newborn, which means chemicals from many commercial baby skincare products could enter more easily through his skin and can affect your preemie’s still-developing biology.
+Your delicate preemie has more porous skin than a new full-term newborn, which means chemicals from most commercial baby skincare products could enter more easily through his skin and can affect your preemie’s still-developing biology.

 There are better solutions, especially for vulnerable little ones like preemies.